 It is best to reserve “I feel proud of you” for situations when one person has invested significant amounts of time, energy and expertise into the success of another.

+Haven’t you had a moment, hour or day that you desired recognition?
+Here we will explore a loving curiosity question.
 Seldom is there a person who does not long to be seen, heard and acknowledged.
 Yet, many people feel unseen, unheard, unacknowledged and neglected.
-In my years of facilitating parent education, family counseling, marriage counseling, group counseling and individual counseling, and speaking to thousands, I have noticed that people repeatedly light up at the simplest statement […]
+In my years of facilitating parent education, family counseling, marriage counseling, group […]